censorship-no/ceno-docs/user-manual/en/browser/settings.md

 ## Choosing access mechanisms

-The four check boxes on the top of the page selectively enable or disable the different mechanisms that CENO as a Ouinet client uses to retrieve content.
-All of them are enabled by default, and they are grouped depending on the browsing modes where they are available.
+The four check boxes on the top of the page selectively enable or disable the different mechanisms or *sources* that CENO as a Ouinet client uses to retrieve content.
+All of them are enabled by default.

-When in *public or private browsing* modes:

-  - The only mechanism available to both modes, known as **origin access**, allows CENO to try to reach the origin server directly before attempting other mechanisms enabled below.
+  - *Direct from website* (or **origin access**) allows CENO to try to reach the origin server directly before attempting other mechanisms enabled below.

     Although this mechanism works in both private and public browsing modes, content thus retrieved cannot be shared with others.